Course Catalog 2024-2025

 ENG 285 Introduction to Contemporary Literary Theory (4 Credits)

-What do we do when we read literature?
+What happens when one reads literature?
 Does the meaning of a text depend on the author’s intention or on how readers read?
 What counts as a valid interpretation?
 Who decides?
 How do some texts get canonized and others forgotten?
 How does literature function in culture and society?
-How do changing understandings of language, the unconscious, class, gender, race, history, sexuality or disability affect how we read?
-"Theory" is "thinking about thinking," questioning common sense, critically examining the categories we use to approach literature or any discursive text.
+How do changing understandings of language, the unconscious, class, gender, race, history, sexuality or disability affect how readers read?
+"Theory" is "thinking about thinking," questioning common sense, critically examining the categories used to approach literature or any discursive text.
 This course introduces some of the most influential questions that have shaped contemporary literary studies.
-We start with New Criticism but focus on interdisciplinary approaches such as structuralism, poststructuralism, Marxism, psychoanalysis, New Historicism, postcolonialism, feminism, queer, cultural, race and disability studies with some attention to film and film theory.
+The course starts with New Criticism but focuses on interdisciplinary approaches such as structuralism, poststructuralism, Marxism, psychoanalysis, New Historicism, postcolonialism, feminism, queer, cultural, race and disability studies with some attention to film and film theory.
 Strongly recommended for students considering graduate work. {L}

 Fall, Spring, Alternate Years